ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/​Eyes Reading/README.md

 - https://docs.google.com/document/d/1s6gxrc1iLJ78iFfqC2d4qpB9_r_c5U5KwoHVYFFrjy0/edit
 - https://docs.google.com/document/d/12sCi3OrTuy4PPcu3zUykue7suHvAPyK-uFKcm8Rp4Go/edit

-After comparing all patterns with the game Noita, we can conclude that only west-5 is added and the rest already existed in the game.
+After comparing all patterns with the game "Noita", we can conclude that only west-5 is added and the rest already existed in the game.
 So we focus to west-5 only:

-The game converts these strings of eyes into number glyphs using the following table:
+The game-theory lets assume, that these eyes converts into number glyphs using the following table:

 ![translation.png](images/translation.png)